|Budget: $50m||Financed by: Sony; Relativity; Atlas Entertainment; German Federal Film Fund|

 |Overseas Gross: $34,710,864|

-The $50 million budget was put together by Sony, Relativity, German based Atlas Entertainment and the German Federal Film Fund contributed $8.5 million.
+The $50m budget was put together by Sony, Relativity, German based Atlas Entertainment and the German Federal Film Fund contributed $8.5m.
 Budget estimates also go higher when the film was ordered back into reshoots to add more action.
-Sony signed on as worldwide distributor and star Clive Owen who is no stranger to flops, saw the film open in the US to a poor $9,331,739 — placing #7 over the Valentine’s Day frame led by the Friday The 13th remake, He’s Just Not That Into You and action auds were flocking to Taken in its third weekend.
-Audiences gave The International a crummy C+ cinemascore and since the pic was targeting adult audiences, Sony hoped it would have strong legs, but it dropped 52.2% in its second weekend to $4,463,916.
-It closed out its run after six weeks with $25,450,527.
-Overseas, The International didn’t fare much better, grossing a disappointing $5.8 million in director Tom Tykwer’s home country Germany, which was the strongest territory.
-It pulled in a poor $34.7 million total, for a worldwide total of $60.1 million.
-After theaters take their percentage of the gross, Sony would see back about $33 million, which would not come close to covering the worldwide ad spend and the budget would be in the red.
-Recorded domestic home video sales were $8.1 million (less after resellers take their cut and manufacturing costs).
-One month later Clive Owen would see his second release in 2009 Duplicity flop.
+Sony signed on as worldwide distributor and star Clive Owen who is no stranger to flops, saw the film open in the US to a soft $9,331,739 and audiences gave the film a crummy C+ cinemascore.
+Targeting adult audiences the film was hoped to have some legs, but it dropped 52.2% in its second weekend to $4,463,916 and closed out its run with $25,450,527.
+Overseas, The International didn’t fare much better, grossing a disappointing $5.8m in director Tom Tykwer’s home country Germany, which was the strongest territory.
+It pulled in a poor $34.7m total, for a worldwide total of $60.1m, which after theaters take their percentage of the gross, Sony would see back $33m, which would not come close to covering the worldwide ad spend and leave the budget as a loss.